john-kurkowski/dotfiles/README.md

 * `dartfmt` for __Dart__.
 Part of the Dart SDK (make sure it is on your PATH).
 See https://www.dartlang.org/tools/dartfmt/ for more info.

+* `perltidy` for __Perl__.
+It can be installed from CPAN `cpanm Perl::Tidy` .
+See https://metacpan.org/pod/Perl::Tidy and http://perltidy.sourceforge.net/ for more info.

+* `stylish-haskell` for __Haskell__
+It can be installed using [`cabal`](https://www.haskell.org/cabal/) build tool.
+Installation instructions are available at https://github.com/jaspervdj/stylish-haskell#installation

 How can I change the behaviour of formatters, or add one myself?
 ----------------------------------------------------------------
 If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by vim-autoformat, you can define it yourself.